Perspicacity11/MakersWk7-JavascriptWebApps/contents/5-single-page-apps.md

-# A Tale of Two Web Apps
+# Intermezzo — A Tale of Two Web Apps

 It's time for us to speak about the *two types* of web applications that can exist — as usual, the reality is more complex than this, but for the sake of simplicity, this will do.

-Previously, you've worked with what we could call "classic" web applications, where the request/response cycle between the client (browser) and the server looks like this:
+In the previous weeks, you've worked with what we could call "classic" web applications, where the request/response cycle between the client (browser) and the server looks like this:
 1. The browser requests a page (`/posts`) — HTTP request is sent
 2. The server receives the HTTP request and processes it (maybe it talks to a database as well, and does some work).
 3. The server sends the HTTP response containing the HTML webpage.